 3. Bubba Watson (2)

-The List (and a few fun memories):
+The past Masters champions list (and a few fun memories):

 2019 Masters champion: Tiger Woods finished 13 under to beat Xander Schauffele, Brooks Koepka and Dustin Johnson by one stroke.